-On Thursday, August 4, 2022, six members of the SMA community will have the opportunity to talk directly with the U.S. Food and Drug Administration (FDA) about their lived experiences with SMA and their unmet medical needs.
-This Patient-Led Listening Session will be a small, private teleconference attended by patient advocates, FDA representatives from the Center for Drug Evaluation and Research (CDER) and the Center for Biologics Evaluation and Research (CBER), and representatives from Cure SMA.
+On Thursday, August 4, 2022, six members of the SMA community had the opportunity to talk directly with the U.S. Food and Drug Administration (FDA) about their lived experiences with SMA and their unmet medical needs.
+This Patient-Led Listening Session was a private teleconference attended by patient advocates, FDA representatives from the Center for Drug Evaluation and Research (CDER) and the Center for Biologics Evaluation and Research (CBER), and representatives from Cure SMA.

 The purpose of this listening session was to give members of the SMA community a forum in which they can offer their perspectives on current and future SMA therapeutics.
 In recent years, progress in the SMA treatment landscape has been profound and rapid, resulting in FDA approval of three SMN-upregulating therapeutics.
 These treatments, together with the fact that 97% of newborns in the U.S. are now screened for SMA, have resulted in a quickly evolving disease outcomes.
 However, significant unmet needs remain in those who are treated later in life, and other needs will arise in individuals who were treated early in life as they age.
 The goal of this session was to provide a forum in which six SMA patient advocates, each with unique disease and treatment experiences, could tell their stories and describe their unmet medical needs.

 This 90-minute session began with opening remarks by the FDA and Cure SMA.
 The next 30 minutes of the session were dedicated to testimony from six SMA-affected individuals or their caregivers.
 Each of the advocates discussed the need for additional therapeutics and further research.